mavlink/mavlink/examples/linux/README.md

 ./mavlink_udp
 ```

-If you run *QGroundControl* on the same machine, a MAV should pop up.
+If you run *QGroundControl* on the same machine, checkout received message in MAVLink Inspector widget.